kloba/kloba.github.io/_posts/2024-02-05-how-to-use-postgresql-for-military-geoanalytics-tasks.md

 *The materials and data used in the article are open-source and have been approved by the military representatives.*

-## First data source: how to import russian military polygon data into PostgreSQL {#first-data-source-how-to-import-russian-military-polygon-data-into-postgresql .list-paragraph}
+### First data source: how to import russian military polygon data into PostgreSQL

 I will need certain datasets to initiate the analysis and showcase PostgreSQL\'s capabilities in geoanalytics.
 I decided to start with data